KathyReid/buzzconf-2015-presentation/transcript.md

 So, in conclusion, what I'd like to leave you with, to reflect upon is this:

 We have development best practices now for PC based development, for web based development, and for mobile and wearable type development.
 We are in a transhumanist world, and very quickly we will be in a post humanist world.
-We desperately need best practices for this.

-We need the *body dev manifesto*
+We desperately need best practices to manage this transition well.

-* Establish a baseline - know what's normal
+I think I've asked the right questions, and together we'll arrive at the right answers.

-SLIDE: Body dev manifesto
+Thank you.